 02.06 To assure that follow-up and resolution of allegations, 10 CFR Part 21 or 10 CFR Part 50.55(e) reports, and licensee event reports (LERs) are accomplished in a timely manner.

-02.07 To verify that vendors have programs in place to assure that in basic components are identified and removed from the nuclear supply chain, and that licensees are informed so that the fraudulent products can be removed from use or possible use.
+02.07 To verify that vendors have programs in place to assure that counterfeit, fraudulent, or suspect items (CFSI) in basic components are identified and removed from the nuclear supply chain, and that licensees are informed so that the fraudulent products can be removed from use or possible use.
+[C1]

-02.08 To provide input to the NRC’s operating experience program of instances involving substandard vendor products and to gather information in order to provide timely information to licensees and other users.
+02.08 To provide input to the NRC’s operating experience program of instances involving substandard or CFSI in vendor products and to gather information in order to provide timely information to licensees and other users.
+[C1]

 2507-03 APPLICABILITY

-03.01 IQVB is responsible for implementing the vendor inspection program at facilities where basic components are designed, manufactured, or stored.
+03.01 The Quality Assurance and Vendor Inspection Branch (IQVB) is responsible for implementing the vendor inspection program at facilities where basic components are designed, manufactured, or stored.
 Routine and reactive inspections are conducted to verify that the vendor QA programs are implemented and comply with the applicable regulatory requirements of Appendix B, “Quality Assurance Criteria for Nuclear Power Plants and Fuel Reprocessing Plants,” to 10 CFR Part 50, 10 CFR Part 21, 10 CFR 50.55(e) and other industry applicable standards (e.g., the American Society of Mechanical Engineers (ASME) Boiler and Pressure Vessel (B&PV) Code and the Institute of Electrical and Electronic Engineers (IEEE) Standards).

-This manual chapter provides NRC guidance for inspection and assessment of vendor QA programs, detailed design and manufacturing activities, and 10 CFR Part 21 implementation in support of operating reactors and new reactor licensing, as well as construction activities.
+03.02 This manual chapter provides NRC guidance for inspection and assessment of vendor QA programs, detailed design and manufacturing activities, and 10 CFR Part 21 implementation in support of operating reactors and new reactor licensing, as well as construction activities.
 Specifically, this manual chapter defines the vendor inspection program for the following activities: